Dantali0n/OpenCSD/README.md

 low such that the request is invalid by the time the next one comes in (so 0).
 The problem with this is `getattr` is called before the kernel is run so the size of the return data is still unknown.

+#### Kernel Execution and Safety

+Several safety mechanisms are necessary during the execution of the user provided kernels.
+The static assertion, using tools such as ebpf-verifier, is limited due to the requirement to populate datastructures from vm calls at runtime.

+Safety mechanisms must be provided at runtime by vm.
+However, these safety mechanisms can not rely on realtime filesystem information as they are running on the CSD.
+Possible solutions fall into two categories:

+- Device level
+  - A min and maximum range of acceptable LBAs to operate on can be provided alongside the submission of the user provided kernel.
+Should any request fall outside this range the execution would be terminated and the error would be returned to the caller (in reality this would require NVMe completion status commands or similar).
+- Host level
+  - The device keeps tracks of the operations and on which LBA these are performed.
+Essentially two vectors of read and written LBAs.
+Upon completion of the kernel this information would be made available to the filesystem.
+    The filesystem then decides if the execution was malicious or genuine.

+Limitations:
+ - Both of these protections do not prevent against infinite loops.
+ - While this does not protect against arbitrary code execution it does protect against overwriting any preexisting data due to lack of access to the NVMe reset command.

+A combination of both host and device level protections seems appropriate.
+This will incur an additional runtime cost.
+Potentially, the filesystem could have a set of verified kernels it keeps internally that disable all these runtime checks.